Steven Douglas Merryday: Notable rulings

 On June 18, 2021, he ruled against the Centers For Disease Control (CDC) rules on cruise ships safety measures; saying,"[T]he agency’s conditional sail order— (a framework of regulations dictating how cruises can restart in the U.S. during the COVID-19 pandemic)— "can remain in place for Florida cruises only until July 18", thereby granting Governor Ron DeSantis' request for a preliminary injunction while the full case moves forward.
-Although he also noted in his ruling "After July 18, the rules will turn into non-binding recommendations for cruise companies.
-The CDC has until July 2 to propose a more limited set of cruise regulations to the court."
-Thus giving the CDC some time to either appeal his ruling by The United States Department of Justice or provide more narrow rules as stated in his decision.

-In turn, Merryday's opinion was temporarily blocked on July 17 by the United States Court of Appeals for the Eleventh Circuit.
-This allowed the CDC to continue to implement safety protocols on the cruise industry.
-The Court of Appeals vacated the stay a few days later allowing Merryday's ruling to take effect.

 In 2022, Merryday blocked the Navy from removing the commander of a $1.8 billion warship.
 The commander refused to get vaccinated, thus failing to comply with Navy policy.
 The refusal to get vaccinated would prevent the warship from going to port in countries with vaccine requirements.
 Merryday forced the Navy to retain the commander.
 As a consequence, the $1.8 billion warship was kept in port.
 The commander engaged in other forms of insubordination and deception, which included refusing to get tested for COVID while experiencing symptoms, exposing others to COVID while having symptoms, and traveling to high-risk areas without disclosing it.
 Navy vice admiral Daniel W. Dwyer characterized the commander as a "manifest national security concern...
 It is untenable that a subordinate commander may choose to disregard, modify, or half-heartedly execute a senior officer’s orders due to his or her personal beliefs... [this insubordination] degrades mission effectiveness and the ability of the strike group to perform its mission in the interest of U.S. national security."